davidmarkclements/v8-perf/readme.md

 instantiating/setup function, then a polymorphic API is acceptable.

 _Edit: We have been informed by the V8 team that the results for this specific benchmark are not reliably reproducible using their internal executable, `d8`.
+However this benchmark is reproducible on Node.
+So the results and subsequent analysis should be taken with the view that this may change in future Node updates (based on how Node is integrating with V8).
+Further analysis is required.
-The results and the subsequent analysis should therefore be taken as reference only, not at face value._
+Thanks [Jakob Kummerow](http://disq.us/p/1kvomfk) for pointing this out._

 ### The `debugger` keyword